Hidden Gem of the Medieval Age in Ani

 In 2009, renewed interest in undertaking considerable conservation work at Ani led to an agreement with the Turkish authorities to begin preliminary planning for fuller stabilization and protection of Ani Cathedral and The Church of the Holy Redeemer.
 The goal of the proposed preservation activity is to conserve, consolidate, and strengthen the remains of the church as a monument for the study and enjoyment of future generations.
 Strengthening will be necessary due to the high incidence of seismic activity in the region and the weakened state of the monument.

 The long term plan is to replace vandalized stone elements; conserve for reinstallation or display the collapsed yet extant elements of the structure; strengthen the remaining walls and dome; and protection of the dome and wall construction with a waterproof membrane.
 The conservation work began in the summer of 2012 and will continue in three phases.
 The Phase I site work, including stone documentation, construction of scaffolding and excavating around the base of the church, was completed in 2015.
 In the summer of 2017, the masonry capitals were carved in Armenia and moved to Turkey, and the fallen inscription was re-installed.
-The goal of the current Phase II work is to stabilize and conserve the monument, which is scheduled to be completed by the end of 2017.
+The goal of the current Phase II work is to stabilize and conserve the monument, which was completed in 2018.
+The last phase will stabilize the structure with the recovery of carved stone to replace the temporary timber buttress, which is scheduled to be completed by late 2020.